Coins of Asia — Chinese dragon dollars, Japanese koban, and Indian gold

 Samurai Economy, Feudal Currency & Japan's Most Iconic Coins

 Japanese numismatics occupies a uniquely distinctive place in world coin collecting because Japanese monetary history developed in near-total isolation from the Western coinage tradition, producing forms and concepts with no parallel elsewhere in the world.
-The gold koban — an oval, hammered gold coin bearing the Paulownia flower and foliate design — served as the prestige currency of the Tokugawa shogunate's Edo period (1603–1868), a coin whose weight, design, and purity were strictly controlled by the Tokugawa government.
+The gold koban — an oval, hammered gold coin bearing the Paulownia flower and foliate design — served as the prestige currency of the Tokugawa shogunate's Edo period (1603–1868).
 The koban's oval form, completely unlike the round disc standard of every other major coinage tradition, reflects the independent development of Japanese monetary thinking from first principles rather than from borrowed convention.

 Chinese Dragon Dollars